JustDare-Official/JustDare/FEATURES_AND_BUGS.md

 ## 🐞 Bug News List

 - **[May 2025]** _Known Issues:_
-  - Public Dares section Active Widget not showing Inactive
+  - Public Dares section Active Widget not showing Inactive **[Fixed in V1.0.1]**
-  - Wallet widdget not porperly responsive for really small devices
+  - Wallet widget not properly responsive for very small devices **[Fixed in V1.0.1]**

 ---

 ## 📝 Recent Updates

 - _[May 27, 2025]_ Initial version of this news board created.
+- _[May 27, 2025]_ Released JustDare Beta V1.0.1, fixing:
+  - Public Dares Active Widget not displaying Inactive state.
+  - Wallet widget responsiveness on very small devices.

 ---